 - Simmer: Reduce heat to medium-low and cook, stirring occasionally, for 13-15 minutes, or until the beans have slightly broken down and the liquid has reduced to a thick sauce.

-- Finish the beans: Remove from heat and stir in lime juice.
+- Finish the beans: Remove the black bean mixture from heat and stir in lime juice.
 Taste and add more salt, lime juice or dry seasonings to taste.
 (Optional) Use a potato masher or the back of a wooden spoon or fork to smash some of the beans.
 Stir well.

-- Serve: Spoon some of the beans down the middle of each tortilla.
-Top with corn salsa and desired garnishes.
+- Serve beans as tacos: Spoon some of the beans down the middle of each corn tortilla or flour tortilla.
+Then top with corn salsa and your favorite taco toppings.
 Enjoy!

 This flavorful sweet corn salsa can be made with fresh, frozen or canned corn depending on what you have on hand!